BeAPI/bea-media-analytics/README.md

 ## Contributing

-Please refer to the [contributing guidelines](.github/CONTRIBUTING.md) to increase the chance of your pull requests to be merged but also receive the best support.
+Please refer to the [contributing guidelines](.github/CONTRIBUTING.md) to increase the chance of your pull request to be merged and/or receive the best support for your issue.

 ### Issues & features request / proposal